goconnectome/geordi/README.rst

 a page–even anonymous users.
 With ``DEBUG = False``, only super users can profile pages.

-If you're running multiple front-end servers and need PDFs to be saved to a shared directory, set ``GEORDI_OUTPUT_DIR``.
-If it's not set, the temporary directory provided by the system is used.

 .. _Django: https://www.djangoproject.com/
 .. _middleware: https://docs.djangoproject.com/en/dev/topics/http/middleware/
 .. _Django settings: https://docs.djangoproject.com/en/dev/topics/settings/